viamrobotics/docs/docs/appendix/glossary/protobuf.md

 A free and open-source, language-neutral, cross-platform data format for serializing structured data.

-It is useful in developing programs to communicate with each other over a network or for storing data.
+Protocol Buffers are useful in developing programs that communicate with each other over a network or for storing data.